UA-141369524-4

 …Maybe chocolate is heavenly?

-It’s chocolate magic since you needed no buffing tools or additional ingredients.
-With just the right temps, you have tempered chocolate ready to use for you donuts.
-And an acquired chocolate whisperer skill.
-You in?
+It’s chocolate magic since you needed no buffing tools/appliances, or additional ingredients.
+With just the right temps, you have tempered chocolate ready for your frosted donut.

 frosted donut plate.